peteroupc/peteroupc.github.io/colorgen.md

 <a id=Chromaticity_Coordinates></a>
 #### Chromaticity Coordinates

-In general, _chromaticity_ is the aspect of a color apart from its luminance.
 Some kinds of _chromaticity coordinates_ follow.

 - **_xy_ chromaticity.** The chromaticity coordinates _x_, _y_, and _z_ are each the ratios of the corresponding component of an XYZ color to the sum of those components; therefore, those three coordinates sum to 1.  "xyY" form consists of _x_ then _y_ then the Y component of an XYZ color.
 "Yxy" form consists of the Y component then _x_ then _y_ of an XYZ color.
 - **_u&prime;v&prime;_ chromaticity.**  _u&prime;_ and _v&prime;_ describe what are considered uniform chromaticity coordinates for light sources.<sup>[(11)](#Note11)</sup> "u&prime;v&prime;Y" form consists of _u&prime;_ then _v&prime;_  then  the Y component of an XYZ color.
 "Yu&prime;v&prime;" form consists of the Y component then _u&prime;_ then _v&prime;_ of an XYZ color.